stevenc-stb/spdx-3-model/model/Core/Classes/Role.md

 ## Summary

-A Role defines a specific position or function that an entity plays in the context of a build, system, project, distribution, supply chain, lifecycle, or any relevant context.
+A Role defines a specific position, function, or capacity that an entity may assume within any relevant context.

 ## Description